What’s coming to both big and small screens in 2019? Here are Cultural Hater’s picks.

 My gut feeling tells me that 2019 is going to be a solid year for the independent cinema.
 While 2018 has delivered a few fantastic debuts – like “Sorry To Bother You” and “Blindspotting” – 2019 is going to be the year of comebacks.
 Who do I have in mind?

 For starters, two talented Australian directors, Justin Kurzel and David Michod, are going to showcase their new films in 2019 – “Ruin” and “The King” respectively.
 The first will star Margot Robbie and Matthias Schoenaerts in a story about an ex-Nazi officer, while the latter will mark the second collaboration of Michod and Ben Mendelsohn (after the impeccable noir drama “Animal Kingdom”).
 A lot can be expected from the Safdie Brothers as well, authors of the flawless “Good Time”, who will continue their drug-fueled nightmares with “Uncut Gems” starring Adam Sandler.

-The Korean director of “Snowpiercer”, Bong Joon-ho, is also premiering his newest feature in 2019 – “The Parasite”.
+The Korean director of “Snowpiercer”, Bong Joon-ho, is also premiering his newest feature in 2019 – “The Parasite” (full review here).
 Finally, J.C Chandor’s stellar cast of “Triple Frontier” seems like a must-be-badass – Oscar Isaac, Ben Affleck, Pedro Pascal, Charlie Hunnam and Garrett Hedlund in one film!

 Furthermore, Dan Gilroy (“Nightcrawler”) is teaming up with Jake Gyllenhaal and Rene Russo once again in “Velvet Buzzsaw” and this some really exciting news for me.
 The previous movie of Gilroy was one of the most underrated films in years and seems like “Velvet Buzzsaw” will reach the bar set so high back in 2014.